jayfoss/ASLAN/README.md

 Each closing `array` delimiter will shift the parser into the parent block scope, unless the parser is already in the root block scope or in an `object` block, in which case all extraneous `array` delimiters will be ignored.

 Every `data` delimiter inside an `array` block will create a field in index in the `array` with the index being the `<CONTENT>` of the `data` delimiter if it exists and is a valid integer, or the next available index if not.

+All opening `array` delimiters are affected by the `collapseObjectStartWhitespace` option, which behaves identically to how it works for opening `object` delimiters.

 #### 9.1 Example `array` usage
 1. The string `[asland_fruits][aslana][asland]Apple[asland]Banana[asland]Cherry` is equivalent to the JSON: